AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 |image3|

 The field "BGP Local AS Number" is the Aviatrix Transit GW AS number that peers with VGW.

+The field "Connection Name" is an identifier for the IPSEC tunnel between VGW and Transit GW.
+You can see this connection at Site2Cloud page.

 It takes a few minutes for the VPN connection to come up and routes from VGW to be propagated.
 When the IPSEC tunnel with VGW is up, the Controller admin should receive an email notification.